-I am continuing to participate in the MAKER MOVEMENT, and am living in Dundalk, Ireland.
+I am continuing to participate in the MAKER MOVEMENT, and am living in Castleblayney, County Monaghan, Ireland.
 I have resigned my position as Associate Professor at Georgia Tech and have closed my lab.
 I am sad to say goodbye to my beloved BME department and all my students, friends and colleagues at Georgia Tech.
 To all my alumni, collaborators and colleagues world-wide: I thank you all for your work and support in making my lab so successful!

 My life outside of the ivory tower involves making and selling lovely and useful things with woodworking and electronics, programming of gadgets, paid consulting, mentoring, public speaking, and book writing.
-I am planning to write a book about REAL WORLD TEACHING approaches that have been tremendously successful in my classes.
+I wrote a book about REAL-WORLD TEACHING approaches that have been tremendously successful in my classes.
 It is called “How to Motivate Your Students to Love Learning”.
 It is now available at Amazon and other booksellers: Go to my book’s Amazon page.
 This poster provides a visual summary of the key points of the book: